trng/github-push-and-merge/README.md

 Inspired with github auth system via tokens (and prohibited login/password auth for command line git).

-By default *git add* use -A option (all new/changed files is added to commit).

 <br>

 ## Adapted for easy use GitHub's fine-grained personal access token